Brian the Brain

-"Brian the Brain" is the ninth episode of the second series of Space: 1999 (and the thirty-third episode overall of the programme).
+"Brian the Brain" is the fifth episode of the second series of Space: 1999 (and the 29th episode overall of the programme).
 The screenplay was written by Jack Ronder; the director was Kevin Connor.
 The final shooting script is dated 5 May 1976, with amendments dated 11 May 1976.
 Live action filming took place Tuesday 18 May 1976 through Wednesday 2 June 1976.